-- (7) Shop owners shall provide training, educational materials, and reinforcement on proper sanitation, hand-washing, cough and sneeze etiquette, and shall ensure that breakrooms are thoroughly cleaned and sanitized and not used for congregating by employees. - (b) Ongoing Safety Considerations After Opening - Consider seeing clients by appointment only.
+- order, rule, directive, or proclamation to ensure that all social distancing and capacity requirements are met, as applicable.
+These policies shall be in writing and shall be posted to advise the public of the new policies. - (7) Shop owners shall provide training, educational materials, and reinforcement on proper sanitation, hand-washing, cough and sneeze etiquette, and shall ensure that breakrooms are thoroughly cleaned and sanitized and not used for congregating by employees. - (b) Ongoing Safety Considerations After Opening - (1) Consider seeing clients by appointment only.

 Limit the number of persons in the waiting area of the shop.
 It is recommended that clients wait outside the shop until the operator is ready to serve them. - (2) The use of a face covering as described and recommended by the CDC is mandatory for all employees at all times while in the shop.
 Placing a clean towel over the face of the client while at the sink is a good way to protect their mouth, nose and eyes.
 Minimize to the greatest degree possible, up-close, direct face-to-face contact with clients. - (3) Before and after each client, require staff to wash hands with soap and water for at least 20 seconds; properly clean and disinfect all workstations, shampoo, manicure and pedicure bowls, implements, and tools; ensure single use and porous items, such as disposable capes or cardboard nail files, are new; and follow manufacturer's requirements for product use, formulations, and/or disposal.
 Consider placing paper drapes or laundered towels on chairs. - (4) Employees should frequently wash their hands after using the phones, computer, cash register or credit card machine.
 Wipe all surfaces between each use. - (5) Advise employees and clients to stay at home if they are not feeling well.
 Consider prescreening clients and ask if they have traveled outside the county or experienced any COVID-19 symptoms in the past 14 days.
 Decline services for any client that answers yes.

 - (6) Discontinue the practice of physical social greetings, such as hugs or handshakes. - (c) Any Operator who contracts COVID-19 or any other contagious or infectious disease in a communicable form shall not attend any person in any shop, nor shall any person afflicted with such disease in communicable form receive any treatment in any such establishment.
-Any operator afflicted with any such disease shall return to work in a shop only upon a written statement from a physician that it is safe for him or her to return to work.
+Any operator afflicted with any such disease shall return to work in a shop only upon a written statement from a physician that it is safe for him or her to return to work. - §6 Closures.

-§6 Closures.
 Upon inspection, if any shop is found in violation of these rules, it may be closed immediately by public health officials or by the Department.